JUMP TO: Pre-Op and Post-Op Instructions | Why Spay + Neuter | FAQ

 We require that your pet have a current rabies vaccine.
 If you pet already has current rabies, bring proof such as a vet receipt with you to the appointment.
 A rabies tag is not proof.

-We offer other vaccines at the time of surgery for $10.
+We offer other vaccines at the time of surgery.
 Please be aware that if your pet is not current on its booster vaccines, there is a chance that your pet be exposed to diseases while at the clinic.
 We maintain a very strict cleaning protocol but the risk of cross-contamination from a sick animal to your pet is present.
 For this reason, we recommend that your pet also be current on its vaccines as the clinic is not responsible for this kind of disease transmission.

 Do I take away food & water in preparation for the surgery?